stackrox/kube-linter/docs/README.md

    > - The container in this pod is not running as a read-only file system,
    >   allowing it to write to the root filesystem.
    >
-   > **Production readiness issue**
-   > - The configuration doesn't specify the container's CPU limits,
-   >   allowing it to consume excessive CPU.
-   > - The configuration doesn't specify the container's memory limits,
-   >   allowing it to consume excessive memory.

 1. To lint this file with KubeLinter, run the following command:
    ```bash